 Determinants of Mandatory Disclosure

 Brüggemann explores how mandatory financial disclosure varies across countries and over time.
 Financial disclosures are subject to diverse regulatory regimes.
 Understanding the determinants of these regimes is instrumental to understanding what drives financial transparency in corporations.
-The project will provide fruitful input to other TRR 266 projects, and to the academic community at large via the Open Science Data Center, by constructing a comprehensive panel dataset that captures the variation in regulatory disclosure regimes.
-By exploring this dataset for systematic patterns, the project will also provide insights on the endogenous nature of disclosure regulation and, thus, on the transparency of corporations.
+The project will provide input to other CRC projects and the academic community at large via the Open Science Data Center, by constructing a comprehensive panel dataset that captures the variation in regulatory disclosure regimes.
+By exploring this dataset for systematic patterns, the project will also provide insights on the endogenous nature of corporate disclosure regulation and thus on the transparency of corporations.

 • Research Question